3 Workflows for Archiving Cards in Trello

 It’s convenient.
 You’ll save time.
 And gain control over things you didn’t know you have control over.

 Want to learn more?
-Check out my blog to find more articles on using Butler for Trello.
+Check out my blog to find more resources for creating workflows with Butler for Trello.